Back to top anchor

 • It violates the spirit of sport

-The 2024 prohibited list is in force from 1 January 2024 and it is each athlete’s and support persons' responsibility to make sure they understand the changes to the list so they are not caught out.
+The 2024 prohibited list is in force from January 1, 2024 and it is each athlete’s and support person's responsibility to make sure they understand the changes to the list.

-One important change came into force in 2024:
+One important change that came into force in 2024 is that Tramadol is now banned in-competition.

 In a medical emergency, athletes should always get the treatment they need without hesitation.

 Athletes can apply for a Therapeutic Use Exemption (TUE) if they need to take medication which is prohibited in sport.
 When competing at national or international level a TUE must be applied for before taking any medication.
-Athletes competing at international level should also complete the World Sailing TUE form
+Athletes competing at international level should also complete the World Sailing TUE form.
+Find out more here.

 Supplements